Mizuno Wave Rebellion Pro 3 Running Shoe Review

 See details on graph tool

 The Mizuno Wave Rebellion Pro 3 delivers exceptional cushioning.
-Because of the unique heel angle, we had to adapt our testing to be able to compress it—shifting the measurement to 30% of the shoe's length—to reflect where runners would realistically engage the foam.
-From this adjusted position, the heel absorbs impact impressively well.
-That said, the geometry still discourages traditional true heel striking during actual runs, so this performance is best viewed as an indicator of protection rather than an invitation to rearfoot land.
+Because of the unique heel angle, we had to adapt our testing to be able to compress it, shifting the measurement to 30% of the shoe's length, to reflect where runners would realistically engage the foam.
+From this adjusted position, the heel absorbs an incredible amount of energy.
+That said, the geometry still discourages traditional true heel striking during actual runs, so this performance is best viewed as an indicator of protection rather than an invitation to land at the rearfoot.

 Forefoot Cushioning